 - Applying as an Oak Park high school student?
 Download, print and fill out this PDF, have it signed by a parent/guardian, and bring it to any library location.

 - Applying on behalf of a child?
 Visit the library together.
 The parent/guardian must show proof of Oak Park residency, such as a utility bill or recently postmarked mail, and sign the application for anyone under 18.

 - Applying as an Oak Park educator?
 All Oak Park teachers, teaching assistants, and school staff can bring in their Oak Park school employment IDs.
 Returning teachers can renew by phone.
 Call us at 708.383.8200.
 All educator cards have a one-year expiration date.

-- Anyone who has a valid Chicago Public Library card or other Illinois library card may use Oak Park Public Library resources.
+- Use your valid Chicago Public Library card or another Illinois library card here.
 Registration may be required on your first visit.

-- Please report a lost card immediately.
-We will mark it as lost, which protects you if it is misused.
-You may get a replacement card for $1.
+- Report your lost or stolen card immediately.
+We mark it as lost, which protects you if it is misused.
+Replace your card for $1.